luosword/ABM_VN/README.md

 Setup
-Clone the repository with git clone https://github.com/zhoukang12321/MGL_VN_2024.git && cd MGL_VN_2024.
+Clone the repository with git clone

 Install the necessary packages.
 If you are using pip then simply run pip install -r requirements.txt.

-Download the pretrained models and data to the MGL_VN_2024 directory.
+Download the pretrained models and data to the ABM_VN_2024 directory.
 Untar with

 tar -xzf pretrained_models.tar.gz
 tar -xzf data.tar.gz